freistli/TeamsAIBot/README.md

 Copy the Azure Function URL for step 5.

-5. Add below varaibles in the .env.teamsfx.local:
+5. Add below varaibles in the /bot/.env.teamsfx.local for local debutg:

 ```
 # Following variables can be customized or you can add your owns.